ChillarAnand/emacsism/emacsism.md

 I think comparing both of them is kind of stupid.
 If we want to compare two things, they have to be atleast in the same category.
 There is no point in comparing a chair and a projector.

 # Why Use Emacs For Everything?

 As explained in previous chapter, Emacs can be used for all sorts of things.
 There are many advantages of using Emacs everywhere.
-Lets see some examples to understand why it be beneficial.
+Lets take a look at some examples.

 ## 1. Write a python script to update table in MySQL.

 **Without Emacs:** For writing Python code, I will be using IDE.
 Sine I dont know how to update table in MySQL, I have to open browser, go to stackoverflow, search for it and find relevant code.
-Then open a terminal, create a mysql process and test the query.
-Once I know that is working fine, I have to go back to editor and use that query in script.
+Then I have to open a terminal, create a mysql process and test the query.
+Once I know that it is working fine, I have to go back to editor and use that query in script.

 **With Emacs:** Emacs has stackexchange client.
-So I can search for something in stack exchange websites from Emacs.
+So I can search for it in stackoverflow from Emacs.
 When I get the results, I can select relevant code and then send that directly to MySQL process which is running in Emacs.
-If that code works, I can go to python script file and use it.
+If that code works, I can switch back to python script and paste it.

 There is no need to switch between various applications as I can do most of the things in Emacs.